-The number of authorised Liechtenstein funds was 516 at the end of 2019.
+The number of authorised Liechtenstein funds was 556 at the end of 2021.
 A fund may consist of one or more sub-funds.
-At the end of 2019, 740 single funds or sub-funds were authorised.
 The funds were managed by a total of 16 management companies or alternative investment fund managers (AIFMs) and one self-managing investment company.
-Other licence holders under fund law were a risk manager under the AIFM Act (AIFMG) and one selling agents under the AIFMG.
+Other licence holders under fund law were a risk manager under the AIFM Act (AIFMG) and a selling agent under the AIFMG.

 Liechtenstein offers insurance undertakings direct access to the countries of the European Economic Area and to Switzerland.
 This is made possible by Liechtenstein's EEA membership and the Direct Insurance Agreement with Switzerland.

 Life insurance, non-life insurance, and reinsurance undertakings operate in Liechtenstein.
 The main business of life insurers is fund-linked / unit-linked life insurance.
 Non-life insurers cover all relevant insurance classes.
 The reinsurance undertakings in Liechtenstein are captives.
 These are company insurance undertakings offering coverage of company insurance risks for the parent undertaking or the group.
 At the end of 2021, 16 life insurance, 14 non-life insurance, and 3 reinsurance undertakings operated with registered offices in Liechtenstein.

 The premium income of the insurance undertakings amounted to CHF 5.61 billion in the 2021 fiscal year.
 Of that amount, CHF 3.63 billion is attributable to non-life insurance, CHF 1.90 billion to life insurance, and CHF 0.07 billion to reinsurance.